 Why the change?
 The possibility that backup cameras will be mandated for all passenger vehicles by 2014 (though it looks like that rule may be delayed) was probably a motivating factor.
 “We’ve definitely known about the possibility of legislation down the pike, but we didn’t have to start this early,” Honda spokesman Chris Martin said.
 Honda’s more immediate considerations for the cameras were financial and design oriented, Martin says.

 “Visibility is a key design attribute at Honda,” said Martin, who mentioned how the automaker makes sure to design and maintain a thin A-pillar on its new vehicles to optimize forward visibility.
 The other motivator to standardize cameras is that most of the building blocks for the rear visibility aid are already in each of these vehicles, Martin said.
 “What really made the push possible was the infotainment screens found on most of these models,” he said.
 With the screens already integrated into the console design, the addition of a backup camera doesn’t cost a whole lot more, Martin added.

-The only vehicles not getting backup cameras are Honda's smaller vehicles.
+The only vehicles not getting backup cameras are Honda’s smaller vehicles.
 The Honda Insight has a backup camera available only with an optional pricey navigation system.
-The Honda Fit and Civic have no backup camera options, though that could change for the 2013 model year.
+The Honda Fit and Civic have no backup camera options, though that could change for new cars in the 2013 model year.
 The 2013 Civic is getting a significant interior refresh for the model year, which could bring a standard backup camera, for instance.
-"The light trucks, Accord and CR-Z is what we've committed to at this point, but I certainly wouldn't say that's the limit," Martin added.
+“The light trucks, Accord and CR-Z is what we’ve committed to at this point, but I certainly wouldn’t say that’s the limit,” Martin added.